sf-wdi-19-20/modules/how_tos/how_to_get_help.md

 #How to Get Help

-You're going to have a lot of questions as you go through WDI. . . a lot.
+You're going to have a lot of questions as you go through WDI... a lot.
 This document describes steps you should take when you can't figure something out and you want help.
 Practice using these steps, because your questions won't stop after WDI.
 This same process will be essential throughout your web development career!

 ##25 min total -> READ - GOOGLE - ASK